82deutschmark/beetreeARC/README.md

 - Make hints speak in terms of color-numbers (e.g. #7)rather than explicit colors (e.g. orange)

 ## Historical analysis

+## Objects and transformations

+Significant performance increase on hard problems (likely +5-10pp on total) by splitting solvers into three steps:
+1. Extract objects
+2. Identify key transformations
+3. Feed objects and transformations to final solver

+On a problem like https://arcprize.org/play?task=dbff022c this significantly changes the performance. ~70% of all models cluster around a solution where they use the "palette" as top-to-bottom instead of inside-out.
+The object-transformation approach generates the correct solution by providing things like these:

+Objects 1: `Objects: Hollow Frames/Enclosures, Interior Fills/Pixels, Multi-colored Clusters, Background (Color 0).\n    Attributes: Color, Shape (rectangular vs irregular), Containment (empty vs filled), Connectivity.`

+Objects 2: `The grids contain: (1) rectangular frames/borders of single colors with hollow interiors, (2) multi-colored palette/key grids serving as reference blocks, (3) irregular shapes with non-rectangular or shifted boundaries, (4) small cross/plus patterns, and (5) patterned rectangles with partial fills.
+Key attributes include color (values 1-9, with 0 as background), size, position, boundary regularity (regular vs. irregular), and interior fill state (hollow, solid, patterned, or multi-colored).`

+Transformation 1: `The transformation identifies a multi-colored \"legend\" block to create a color mapping (Key -> Value) used to fill the hollow interiors of shapes.
+The orientation and reading direction of the legend depend on its aspect ratio and position: Wide blocks map vertically (Top->Bottom if at top, Bottom->Top if at bottom), while Tall blocks map horizontally (Left->Right).
+Objects with colors found in the 'Key' position of the legend have their enclosed areas filled with the corresponding 'Value' color; others remain unchanged.`

+Transformation 2: `1. **Identify palette**: A 2-row (horizontal) or 2-column (vertical) multi-colored grid serving as a lookup table\n2. **Create mapping**: First row/column = frame color keys; Second row/column = fill color values\n3. **For each shape with frame color in palette keys**: Replace all enclosed interior 0s with the mapped fill color\n4. **Shapes with colors NOT in keys**: Remain completely unchanged\n5. **Non-shape elements** (crosses, palette, exterior 0s): Remain unchanged\n6. **Frame colors never change**: Only interior 0s are modified`

+As you can see in the objects the concept of a palette is identified, and even the "bottom-top" logic which is key to coming to the right solution (which most models get wrong) is correctly identified.

 ### Base Model Performance
 [Base Model Analysis](ANALYZE_BASE_MODELS.md)